-Germany clings on to beat Australia after keeper’s blunders
+Germany’s inexperience highlighted while beating Australia

 At 28, Stindl is the second oldest player in the squad.
 The oldest tried to join him by also scoring his first tournament goal, but Sandro Wagner’s diving header was off target.

-So much of Germany’s threat was coming from the right flank where Brandt and Joshua Kimmich were given space to unsettle Australia
+So much of Germany’s threat was coming from the right flank where Brandt and Kimmich were given space to unsettle Australia

 The gulf in quality was clear, and yet the callow Germans discovered the perils of not killing off a game.